tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

 #### USER_LEAVE

 A user left the room.
-This callback is triggered when a user leaves the call.
+This event callback is triggered when a user leaves the call.

 <dx-codeblock>
 ::: javascript javascript